grunch/danta/README.md

 This creates `data.db` in our project file.

-## Compile and execute it:
+## Install dependencies

-To compile on Ubuntu/Pop!\_OS, please install [cargo](https://www.rust-lang.org/tools/install), then run the following commands:
+To compile on Ubuntu/Pop!\_OS, you need to install some dependencies, run the following commands:

 ```
 $ sudo apt update
 $ sudo apt install -y cmake build-essential libsqlite3-dev pkg-config libssl-dev
 ```

-Then build:
+## Compile and execute it:

 ```
 $ cargo build --release